Inflammation is the biggest trigger for skin issues.

 But, what is an anti-inflammatory food?
 More importantly, what is an inflammatory food?

 What you eat has a dramatic effect on your skin health.
-You may just think nutrition affects your internal health and your weight, but eating the right foods can also improve the quality of your skin and decrease inflammation.
+You may just think nutrition affects your internal health and your weight, but eating the right foods can also improve the quality of your skin and decrease skin inflammation.

 - Sugar is everywhere.
 Try and limit processed foods, desserts and snacks with excess sugar.
 Opt for fruit instead.
 Check out my blog on sugar and your skin for more information on reducing your intake.